dragondebtuic/dragondebt.github.io/about-us.md

 **Although our efforts are directed towards UIC and the U of I System, we recognize that the issues we outline here are experienced in higher education institutions nationwide.**

-## The following organizations are members of and helped create this project:
+## The following organizations are members of the Dragon Debt Project:

 Good Trouble Coalition